1924–25 Yale Bulldogs men's ice hockey season: Season

 By this time, the starting line of Scott, Turnbull and Ferguson was a well-oiled machine but it was the team's defense that carried them to victory.
 Potts and Sargent were a nearly impenetrable duo on the blue line and whatever got past them was usually halted by team captain Alston Jenkins.
 The team routinely used several alternates to keep its starters fresh but also allowed the replacements to get significant playing time and get up to speed as well.
 The crammed session of games appeared to put the team in good standing because they were able to shutout the Tigers in their first conference game of the year.
 The Bulldogs took a bit of a breather in their next match which was also their first pseudo-home game of the year.
-The temperature had dropped low enough for the Woodbridge plan to work and the Elis enjoyed a relaxing evening at the expense of the UMass Aggies.
-The team won handily and didn't even miss Ferguson, who was out with an injury.
+The temperature had dropped low enough for the Woodbridge plan to work and the Elis enjoyed a relaxing evening at the expense of the Mass Aggies.
+The team won handily and did not even miss Ferguson, who was out with an injury.
 Lawrence Noble replaced him at the start of the match but the score was so lopsided that Yale was able to use all of its alternates after jumping out to a 7–0 lead by the end of the first period.